StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

 s.zip="zip_code"
 ```

-The *`zip`* variable does not impose any value or format restrictions. *`zip`* Außerhalb der standardbeschränkungen für Variablen gibt es keine Einschränkungen.
+The *`zip`* variable does not impose any value or format restrictions.
+There are no limitations on *`zip`* outside of the standard variable limitations.

 **Beispiele** {#section_F25C0D0CC3C04B81892A662CD605C593}